Optimized Embedded Content in News Article Pages

 Solution

-Enhancing Embedded Content to Boost User Engagement
+Optimizing Embedded Content to Drive User Engagement

 Design Process